 #4: Black Hair with Green Teal Dip Dye

 Bring out your vibrant skin tones (and undertones) with this toned-down teal green hair color on black hair.
-This teal hair ombre looks pretty edgy, perfect for ladies with a strong personality.
+This teal hair ombre looks edgy, perfect for ladies with strong personalities.

 #5: Brown and Teal Ombre

 A brown and teal ombre is a low-maintenance color that is vivid and stands out against a brown hair color base.
-Ask your stylist to use a teasy light technique, fully saturating all the ends for a maximum lift.
-Then apply a vivid teal toner over the pre-lightened hair, to achieve this gorgeous lived-in hair color.
+Ask your stylist to use a teasy light technique, fully saturating all the ends for maximum lift.
+Then apply a vivid teal toner over the pre-lightened hair to achieve this gorgeous lived-in hair color.

 #7: Blue and Teal Rainbow Hair

 Blue and teal rainbow hair colors are bold, bright, and stunning.
 Fresh blue and teal hair tones are super fun and eye-catching when combined.
 By alternating between different shades of light and dark blue tones, it creates a gorgeous rainbow effect in the hair.